Sake44/ObsidianBackup/OneNote/Notes/AWS/RDS.md

-Amazon RDS is a managed database service customers can use to create and manage relational databases in the cloud without the operational burden of traditional database management.

-==With Amazon RDS, you can offload some of the unrelated work of creating and managing a database.
-You can focus on the tasks that differentiate your application, instead of focusing on infrastructure-related tasks, like provisioning, patching, scaling, and restoring.==

-==Amazon RDS supports most of the popular RDBMSs, ranging from commercial options to open-source options and even a specific AWS option.
-Supported Amazon RDS engines include the following:==

-- **Commercial:** ==Oracle, SQL Server==
-- **Open source:** ==MySQL, PostgreSQL, MariaDB==
-- **Cloud native:** ==Aurora==

-Underneath the DB instance is an EC2 instance.
-However, this instance is managed through the Amazon RDS console instead of the Amazon EC2 console.
 **Storage on Amazon RDS**
 The storage portion of DB instances for Amazon RDS use Amazon Elastic Block Store (Amazon EBS) volumes for database and log storage.
 This includes MySQL, MariaDB, PostgreSQL, Oracle, and SQL Server.
 When using Aurora, data is stored in cluster volumes, which are single, virtual volumes that use solid-state drives (SSDs).
 A cluster volume contains copies of your data across three Availability Zones in a single AWS Region.
 For nonpersistent, temporary files, Aurora uses local storage.

-Amazon RDS provides three storage types: General Purpose SSD (also called gp2 and gp3), Provisioned IOPS SSD (also called io1), and Magnetic (also called standard).
-They differ in performance characteristics and price, which means you can tailor your storage performance and cost to the needs of your database workload.

 **Amazon RDS in an Amazon Virtual Private Cloud**
-When you create a DB instance, you select the Amazon Virtual Private Cloud (Amazon VPC) your databases will live in.
-Then, you select the subnets that will be designated for your DB.
-This is called a DB subnet group, and it has at least two Availability Zones in its Region.
-The subnets in a DB subnet group should be private, so they don’t have a route to the internet gateway.
-This ensures that your DB instance, and the data inside it, can be reached only by the application backend.

 Access to the DB instance can be restricted further by using network access control lists (network ACLs) and security groups.
 With these firewalls, you can control, at a granular level, the type of traffic you want to provide access into your database.